 - e.
 The cause of the malfunction. - f.
 Steps taken to correct the malfunction. - g.
 Any changes or modifications to equipment or procedures that would help prevent future recurrences of the malfunction. - 4.4.4.
-The permittee shall maintain records of all monitoring data required by Section 4.2.1 of this permit by documenting the date and time of each visible emission check, the emission point or equipment/source identification number, the name or means of identification of the observer, the results of the check(s), whether the visible emissions are normal for the process, and, if applicable, all corrective measures taken or planned.
-The permittee shall also record the general weather conditions (i.e. sunny, approximately 80°F, 6 10 mph NE wind) during the visual emission check(s).
-An example form is supplied as Appendix C. Should a visible emission observation be required to be performed per the requirements specified in Method 9, the data records of each observation shall be maintained per the requirements of Method 9.
+The permittee shall maintain records of all monitoring data required by Section 4.2 documenting the date and time of each visible emission check, the emission point or equipment / source identification number, the name or means of identification of the observer, the results of the check(s), whether the visible emissions are normal for the process, and, if applicable, all corrective measures taken or planned.
+The permittee shall also record the general weather conditions (i.e. sunny, approximately 80°F, 6-10 mph NE wind) during the visual emission check(s).
+Should a visible emission observation be required to be performed per the requirements specified in Method 9, the data records of each observation shall be maintained per the requirements of Method 9.
 For an emission unit out of service during the normal monthly evaluation, the record of observation may note "out of service" (O/S) or equivalent.